textileio/papers/draft.md

 : A Listener is a "client" or external actor that would like to subscribe to Store updates based on a set of conditions.

-### Thread Service {#sec:ThreadService}
+### Log Service {#sec:LogService}

-The Thread Service, is the primary networking interface for Threads.
-The Thread Service is actually part of the public developer API, so it can be accessed by external components.
+The Log Service is the primary networking interface for Threads.
+It is part of the public developer API, so it can be accessed by external components.
 Its main responsibility is to provide an interface between the Store and the broader network.
-It stores transactions in the local Peer's Log, and when it detects new Records in *another* Peer's Logs, it will dispatch them to the Dispatcher, allowing the local Store to handle the external Event and take appropriate action.
+Its APIs can be used to perform sync and encryption/decryption tasks.
+It is also responsible for storing transactions in the local Peer's Log, and when it detects new Records in *another* Peer's Logs, it will dispatch them via the Dispatcher allowing the local Store to handle the external Event and take appropriate action.
+The various APIs (Push/Pull) and lib2p2 functions of this component are discussed in part in [@sec:LogSync].

-Thread Service
+Log Service
-: The Thread Service is the bidirectional communication interface for Threads.
+: The Log Service is the bidirectional communication interface for Threads.

 The Store Interface {#sec:interfaces}
 =================